 I really don’t have any complaints right now, it’s too early to tell!
 The one thing I wonder about is if the website starts getting big, and tons of photographers from my area start using it, what’s going to happen to my offers?
 Will the eventually get lost in a sea of other offers?
 So far I don’t see any rhyme or reason to the ordering of the offers in a specific area.
 It doesn’t look alphabetical, it doesn’t seem to be sorted by price or person and it doesn’t even seem to give preference to photographers with good reviews.
 The site just launched and I’m sure things like this will get addressed eventually as more and more people start using it.
 I’d like to eventually be able to sort offers by things like price and average rating by customers.

 Another update I’d like to see is the ability to update the number of items a client wants to purchase.
 That way photographers could offer things at an hourly rate or something like that.
 Not a big deal but it would be nice to have.

 Finally, I’d really like the ability to tag my offers with keywords.
 I have two offers that revolve around teaching: A private workshop and a portfolio critique.
 Neither of which show up when I do a Fort Worth, TX search for the word “Lessons” or “Teaching.”

 Snapsation is of course a brand new website.
 It was in BETA for a short time and officially launched on Wednesday, June 5th.
 The success of this website depends largely on the photographers using it, by telling others about it and helping to drive traffic to it.
 I didn’t receive anything for doing this review, I heard about it and set up a profile and liked what I saw.
 I think this could be a great resource for booking clients and am excited to see where it goes.

 What are your thoughts?
-Have you set up a profile yet?
+Have you?
 If so, be sure to add me to your ‘Favorite People’ list by clicking the little heart icon on my profile and I’ll see you there!